iressler/AdventOfCode/README.md

-# AdventOfCode2021
+# AdventOfCode
-My solutions in Swift to the Advent of Code 2021
+My solutions in Swift to the Advent of Code challenges.

 This repository contains an Xcode project that creates a Command Line Tool (and copies it into your `$HOME` directory after building).

-You can find the individual solutions in the [ChallengeSolvers](./AdventOfCode2021/ChallengeSolvers) directory.
+You can find the individual solutions in the [ChallengeSolvers](./AdventOfCode/ChallengeSolvers) directory.